-Ferrovial has implemented an integral risk management system called Ferrovial Risk Management (FRM), which is described in greater detail in section X of the Annual Corporate Governance report.
+Ferrovial has implemented an integrated risk management system called Ferrovial Risk Management (FRM), which is the basis for a procedure under the responsibility of the Risk Department that is accessible to all employees on the Company's intranet.
+It is described in greater detail in section D.1 of the Annual Corporate Governance Report.